 It’s wonderful to feel like the people we care most about are on our team and cheering us on, but if they can’t (or won’t) be, please don’t let that be the reason you stop choosing keto.
 Remember that you are doing this for yourself.
 You don’t need anyone else’s permission or blessing.
 Your decisions about the way you choose to eat are not hurting anyone.
 Let people see that you are committed to following healthy keto no matter what, and that you will not be deterred by any negativity.

 Sadly, there may still be someone in your life who will continue to criticize.
 They seem to be on a mission to get you to change your mind through arguing or belittling you.
 And the minute you argue back, it only seems to make things worse.

 Retain Your Power By Avoiding The Game

 Let me just remind you one more time that you are doing this for YOU – nobody else!
 Stay your course, or get back “on the wagon” if you’ve fallen off.
-If you know in your heart that this is something you want to do to take good care of yourself, don’t let anyone dissuade you from it.
+If you know in your heart that this is something you want to do to take good care of yourself, don’t let anyone talk you out of it.
 Do what you have to do to keep YOU as your first priority!
-Don’t let the naysayers get you down!
-You’ve got this!

 Keto on, friends, and make it an awesome day!